mnishiguchi/blog/_posts/2016-05-10-modal-dialog-with-pure-css.md

 {% endraw %}

 #### JavaScript (optional)
-We could optionally prevent the page from scrolling without JavaScript as it is difficult to do so with CSS; however now that we use JavaScript giving up on pure CSS implementation, maybe we might as well trigger the modal opening/closing by toggling the `modal-is-open` class unless I really want to support no-js users.
+If I really have to prevent the page from scrolling, I can do it with JavaScript;
+however if I do so, maybe I might as well trigger the modal opening/closing by toggling the `modal-is-open` class.

 {% raw %}
 ```js